Maine Lawyers Skilled In Workers’ Compensation Cases

-An employer that does not get workers’ compensation insurance still must make the payments required by a workers’ compensation claim.
-Moreover, an employee can hold his or her employer accountable if the employer breaks the law by failing to get coverage.
-That employer may be found liable for a civil penalty of up to $10,000 or 108 percent of the premium that it should have paid during the time that it failed to get coverage, if that amount exceeds $10,000.
+An employer that fails to obtain workers’ compensation coverage is still liable in the event of an injury.
+That employer may be ordered to pay a civil penalty of up to $10,000 or 108 percent of the premium that it should have paid during the time that it failed to get coverage, if that amount exceeds $10,000.

 Workplace injuries can range from minor to extremely severe, including traumatic injuries to muscles, back and spinal cord injuries, post-traumatic stress disorder, and lung conditions caused by exposure to toxins.
 Getting workers’ compensation benefits can be a critical step toward recovery, alleviating a financial burden as you cope with the physical and sometimes psychological healing process.
-Our capable employment benefits lawyers at the Maine Employee Rights Group represent injured and ill workers across the state from Portland to Bangor.
-Let us help you protect your rights by using our years of experience resolving complicated employment issues.
+Our capable workers' compensation lawyers at the Maine Employee Rights Group represent injured workers statewide from Portland to Bangor, Lewiston to Machias.
 If you have a workers’ compensation dispute, call (800) 596-0662 or fill out our online contact form to schedule a free consultation.

 Additional Maine Workers Compensation topics